Fails And Facepalms With Amazon’s Alexa: Don’t Let The Kids Near That Thing

 The Verge reports that the news about Megan’s daughter ordering the dollhouse and sugar cookies landed on San Diego’s CW6 News’ morning segment.
 Towards the end of the story, CW6 news anchor Jim Patton remarked: “I love the little girl, saying ‘Alexa ordered me a dollhouse.'”
 Apparently, other Alexas heard this bit over the TV and understood the remark as an order to purchase a dollhouse.

-Patton tells The Verge that CW6 News, after the story, started to receive several calls and e-mails to their news desk saying that their own Amazon Alexa have attempted to purchase a dollhouse after the report.
+Patton tells The Verge that CW6 News, after the story, started to receive several calls and e-mails to their news desk saying that their own Amazon Alexa has attempted to purchase a dollhouse after the report.
 Although none of the attempt purchases have been confirmed to have been made, it is a hilarious and troublesome event altogether.

 Ordering dollhouses, however, is the least of your concerns if you’ve already set a passcode to allow purchases through Amazon Alexa.
 It seems that Alexa also has a tendency to say very bad and inappropriate things to children when left to their devices.

-In December, this cute little toddler on YouTube triggered Alexa to say crude and bleep-worthy remarks after a very innocent request, The Sun UK reports.
+In December, this cute little toddler on YouTube triggered Alexa to say crude and bleep-worthy remarks after a very innocent request, the Sun UK reports.
 Speaking to Alexa, the boy says, “Play Digger Digger.”

 Instead of Alexa playing the said children song, the adults in the room were horrified when Alexa started saying “You want to hear a station for ‘Porn detected….Porno ringtone hot chick amateur girl calling sexy,” which is then followed by a string of cusses and crude and dirty words for reproductive organs.